RayParkerBassPlayer/slippage/README.md

 - `NEW`: Member assigned to a different slip
 - `UNASSIGNED`: Member did not receive a slip assignment

+**Price field:**
+- Only populated when `--price-per-sqft` is specified
+- Calculated as: `(max of boat area or slip area) × price per sqft`
+- Rounded to 2 decimal places
+- Empty for unassigned members

+**Upgraded field:**
+- `true`: Member was upgraded from SAME to PERMANENT status (with `--upgrade-status` flag)
+- `false`: Member was not upgraded (NEW, already PERMANENT, or UNASSIGNED)

 **Comment field:**
 - Usually empty for normal assignments
+- `TIGHT FIT`: Boat width is within 6 inches of slip width (tight clearance warning)
 - For permanent members: `NOTE: Boat does not fit in assigned slip` indicates data issue
 - With `--ignore-length` flag: shows length difference (e.g., `NOTE: boat is 3' 6" longer than slip`)
+- Multiple notes are separated by semicolons (e.g., `NOTE: boat is 5' longer than slip; TIGHT FIT`)
 - For unassigned members, provides diagnostic reason:
   - `Boat too large for all available slips`
   - `Evicted - boat doesn't fit previous slip, all X suitable slips taken`